In his article What’s new in Emacs 27.1? Mickey Petersen wrote that the built-in

 beloved text editor comes a tool like this.
 And no, Pat Benatar, this time is

-not a little too late.
+not too little too late.